Raul-Data-Scientist/004Churn-EnglishVersion/README.md

 ```

 This command changes the current working directory to the specified path.
 With this issue resolved, I was able to proceed with my analysis.
 Now, let's get started for real.

+UPDATE: Actually, all this was for knowledge, because actually it wasn't in the same directory.
+Pay attention next time! :)